Updated April 9, 2019

 GCP offers the following services:

-To connect to cloud services outside your VPC using public IP addresses, GCP offers Direct Peering.
+To connect to cloud services outside your VPC using public IP addresses, Google Cloud offers Direct Peering.
 The service allows access directly to all Google services, including G Suite, by connecting with a private network line in any of Google's Edge Points of Presence.

 Carrier Peering enables the same features as Direct Peering, but the connection is provided through a partner.